Revised, March 2018, by Hazzanim:

 - Members of the CA who are married must have a Jewish spouse.

-- Members shall not seek placement through their own efforts, through an agent or agency, or advocates of a particular congregation.
-They shall not advertise nor respond directly to advertisements or any other outside recommendations.
-In short, members may not apply for any position, whether on the placement list or not, without the consent of the Placement Commission.
+- Members may not seek placement in congregations through their own efforts or by communicating with representatives of a particular congregation.
+They may not advertise nor respond directly to advertisements for such positions or any other outside recommendations.
+In short, members may not apply for any congregational position, whether on the placement list or not, without the consent of the Placement Commission.

 - All information a member may have about available positions must be communicated to the Placement Commission, which will investigate and act upon the information.

-- Members must abide by all the terms of their contracts.
-A colleague may not apply for placement if, by doing so, he/she is in violation of such an agreement.
-One may, however, be released from a contract if the congregation grants permission.
+- Members must abide by all the terms of their contract.
+A colleague may not apply for placement if, by doing so, he/she is violating the terms of his/her contract.
+One may, however, be released from an agreement if permission is granted by the congregation.

 Complaints Filed Against a Member

-A complaint may be filed by anyone (including a rabbi or layperson) against a member.
+A complaint may be filed by anyone (including a rabbi or layperson) regarding the conduct of a member.
 Such complaints must be signed and submitted in writing to the President of the CA. Upon receipt of a complaint, the Ethics Committee of the CA will investigate the matter.
-A member who violates any of the rules contained herein may be brought before the Ethics Committee for disciplinary action.
-If the accused is found to be guilty of the charge(s), the Ethics Committee shall recommend an appropriate penalty to the Executive Council, which is authorized to impose such punishment.
+A member who violates any of the rules contained herein, may be brought before the Ethics Committee for disciplinary action.
+If the accused is found to be guilty of the charge(s), the Ethics Committee will recommend an appropriate penalty to the Executive Council, which is authorized to impose such punishment.
 Such penalties may include, but are not limited to, censure, fine, suspension or termination from membership.

-This document contains stated principles of professional conduct.
-These principles begin to define proper behavior for a Hazzan.
-This code is by no means exhaustive.
-Should you have any questions or concerns about this document, we encourage you to contact the chair of our Ethics Committee, President, or Executive Vice President.
+This document has stated principles of professional conduct.
+These principles begin to define proper conduct for a member of the Cantors Assembly, but are by no means exhaustive.
+Any questions or concerns about this document should be addressed to the chair of our Ethics Committee, President, or Executive Vice President.

 2017 Ethics Committee: Hazzanim William Lieberman (Chair); Sheri Allen, Matt Axelrod, Sanford Cohn, Elisheva Dienstfrey, Kimberly Komrad, Erica Lippitz, Alisa Pomerantz-Boro (President), Murray Simon, Stephen J. Stein (Executive Vice President), David Tilman